-styles “Failure is Impossible.” – The Convergence of the Anniversary of Women Gaining the Right to Vote & Hurricane Harvey
+“Failure Is Impossible.” – The Convergence Of The Anniversary Of Women's Right To Vote And Hurricane Harvey

 Dr. Katharine Hayhoe of Texas Tech University (and one of Time magazine’s “100 Pioneers”) explained it succinctly on my radio show, Green Connections Radio: “Our infrastructure is built on the assumption of a stable climate…but we need our leaders to prepare for a different future.”
 That means our supplies of water, food, and energy, our ability to travel on our roads and bridges, and our ability to manage waste safely are all at risk.
 Just watch the coverage of the aftermath of Hurricane Harvey in southeast Texas that turned the country’s 4th largest city, Houston, into a veritable lake and displaced upwards of 30,000 people, if you need a reminder.

-The National Weather Service is part of NOAA, the National Oceanic and Atmospheric Agency, which is slated for massive cuts in the Trump administration’s budget proposal.
+The National Weather Service is part of NOAA, the National Oceanic and Atmospheric Administration, which is slated for massive cuts in the Trump administration’s budget proposal.
 Really?!
-What would have happened to the people of Texas if they didn’t have the warnings of this massive storm that the satellites and teams at NOAA provide?
+What would have happened to the people of Texas if they didn’t have the warnings of this massive storm that the satellites and teams at NOAA provide to weathercasters?

-What will women in Congress and women voters do now – with Hurricane Harvey’s vivid reminders of how vital agencies like the National Weather Service are to managing our daily lives and how many lives they literally save every week with their science-based forecasts.
+What will women in Congress and women voters do now – with Hurricane Harvey’s vivid reminders of how vital agencies like the National Weather Service are to managing our daily lives and how many lives they literally save every week with their science-based forecasts?
 Women voters stepped up for science and action to protect the country from the ravages of climate change when they filled the streets in record numbers after the unexpected 2016 election.
 What will women do now with their vote and political power?

 Governors Rate Infrastructure as One of Top Three Concerns, Bipartisan